aneilbaboo/deepdialog-node-client/docs/flowscript.md

 Dialogs and Sessions are the main building blocks of FlowScript.
 Dialogs are analogous to functions: they contain program logic which is run on your bot server.
 Like functions, they take parameters when started and return a value on completion.
 The DeepDialog backend provides the storage for managing the dialog call stack, including local and global variables.
 These capabilities are abstracted by the Session.
 Each session tracks the state of a conversation with an endpoint.
 This is usually a user, but could be a chatroom.

 In practical terms, a flow is a Javascript Array, and commands are Javascript Objects or functions.
-This means a developer can generate flows programmatically.
-Parts of the conversation can be generated dynamically by replacing part of the conversation tree with a function.
+This means a developer can generate flows programmatically, and can intermingle Node.js code with FlowScript.
+Conversation elements can be generated dynamically by replacing part of the conversation tree with a function.
 For example, you can dynamically generate action buttons by providing a function to the `actions` parameter of a message command.
-If you need to, you can also access the DeepDialog API directly using a function placed inside a flow.
-See the documentation [here](./index.md).
+If you need to, you can also access the DeepDialog API directly using a `command` handler.
+See the documentation [here](#handlers).

 {% raw %}